Pros: Very good sub-bass, clean bass with minimal mid-bass bleed, good tonality, good timbre, good tuning, price to performance ratio

 Cons: Poor build quality, a lot of fakes in the market, requires cable mods

 Driver Setup: 1 Dynamic Driver

 Price: $8++ (USD)

 Disclaimer: This review was done by my own accord and I purchased this set at full price from eBay from KANOYA Japan.

-The MH755 houses 1 Dynamic Driver and I bought it at about 12 USD (including shipping etc) at the time of my purchase, however its pricing may vary depending on sellers since Sony does not sell it on its own.
-It is also important to note that there are many fakes out there so do check out for its authenticity before any purchases are made.
+The MH755 houses 1 Dynamic Driver and I bought it at about 12 USD (including shipping etc) at the time of my purchase, however, its pricing may vary depending on sellers since Sony does not sell it on its own.
+It is also important to note that there are many fakes out there, so check out for its authenticity before any purchases are made.

 My personal unit modified by SG AudioHive (ear tips: Final Audio Ear Tips size M)